clietar/Data-Journalism/README.md

 <b> Welcome on my github page,</b>

-This repo has been created to share all code files used for my data journalism articles.
+This repo has been created to share all code files used for my data science projects.

- <b> <t1> Link to the contributions to Towards Data Science here : https://medium.com/@charlesltr  <t1> </b>